knowledgecode/silktouch/README.md

 # SilkTouch
 [![Circle CI](https://circleci.com/gh/knowledgecode/silktouch.svg?style=shield)](https://circleci.com/gh/knowledgecode/silktouch)

-SilkTouch is a small library for using `touch` event in mobile web apps.
+SilkTouch is a small library for handling `touch` event in mobile web apps.

 ## WHY
-As you know, in mobile browser, Android Browser or iOS Safari, `click` event is fired with 300ms delay.
+As you may know, in mobile browser, Android Browser or iOS Safari, `click` event is fired with 300ms delay.
 Since it often frustrates users, the apps should respond quickly to their tap operations.

 ## Features
 - Easy to use